eco-richard/eco-richard/README.md

 I am a software engineer working with C/C++, Javascript and Python.
 Along with current libraries like React, Redux, Flask and Express.

-I am currently interested in learning Typescript and I spend my free time customizing my linux build
+I am currently interested in working with graphics libraries like OpenGL and working on low level kernel development.